dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 Encouragement from Farid led me to start blogging.
 In the process, I explored and learned how to use several blogging platform including Wordpress, Ghost, and Hugo.
 I finally settled with Hugo as it gives the best flexibility for my use case.
-In the process, I also learned about self-hosting a webpage on GitHub and Digital Ocean, purchasing a domain, GitHub pages, and workflows.
+In the process, I also learned about self-hosting a webpage on GitHub pages and Digital Ocean, purchasing a domain, and GitHub workflows.
 The learning curve was steep, but it's well worth it.

 Additionally, in the process of blogging, I also realized that writing about something really helped me solidify and clarify my understanding of the things I write about.
 More often than not, I find myself in the illusion of understanding something when I really don't.
-This will only be evident when I start writing about it.
+Strangely, this is only evident when I start writing about it.

+I guess this is because writing is an act of synthesizing from a knowledge pool which can only be accomplished when one has a good understanding of the concept.
+This is why one of the greatest physicist of all time Richard Feynman once said "If you want to master something, teach it".

-{{< figure_resizing src="quote.jpeg" >}}
+{{< figure_resizing src="explain_quote.jpeg" >}}

 Learning by writing is also a form of active learning as opposed to passively absorbing content.
 This has significantly improved my understanding of many concepts I thought I already knew.